Label Semantic Aware Pre-training for Few-shot Text Classification: Related Work

 Another label-semantic-aware approach for massively multi-label text classification is CLESS \citep{rethmeier2022dataefficient}.
 CLESS performs contrastive pre-training from scratch on a question-answering dataset with a large and sparse label space.
 Using contrasts between positive and negative answer embeddings, they obtain performance comparable to or better than RoBERTa using only in-domain data.
 However, CLESS pre-trains and classifies on the same data, and is meant for classification in one domain with a very large label space; our setting contains a larger mismatch between pre-training (where we have domain-general data and a large label space) and fine-tuning (where we have domain-specific data and a small label space).
 We want our approach to be more domain-general and to leverage the simplicity and effectiveness of token and span reconstruction objectives---for example, masked language modeling \citep{devlin2019bert} and span denoising \citep{t5}.
 Thus, we opt to perform secondary pre-training on data from a variety of domains using an existing model.

-Other work integrates label embeddings into short-text intent and topic classification systems, more similarly to our task. \citet{gaonkar2020labsem} use label embeddings from BERT and a label attention mechanism to improve emotion classification accuracy.
+Other work integrates label embeddings into short-text intent and topic classification systems, more similarly to our task. \citet{gaonkar2020labsem} use label embeddings from BERT and a label attention mechanism to improve emotion classification accuracy; \citet{ma2022labsemner} also employ label embeddings for improved few-shot named entity recognition.
 Generative approaches like those of \citet{rongali2020generate,athiwaratkun2020gsl,paolini2021tanl} implicitly make use of label semantics for text and token classification tasks by generating the labels at prediction time. \citet{rastogi2019scalable} use embeddings of human-defined schema which guide a dialogue state tracking system.

 \textbf{Few-shot text classification} entails performing classification after training or tuning a model on only a few examples from the training split of an evaluation set.
 Recent approaches to this include (Ro)BERT(a)-based \citep{topv2} and especially XLNet-based \citep{yang2020xlnet} classifiers, prototypical networks \citep{snell2017prototypical}, dynamic memory induction networks \citep{geng2020dynamic}, and generative classification (discussion follows).